Have you ever felt stuck trying to answer big questions such as…

 Over time, as you create content and observe the reactions of your audience, your overarching Core Message will become clearer to you.

-Until then, just focus on experimenting in your content, and testing the message of your next offering.
+Until then, just focus on experimenting in your content, playing with the various passions you have, sharing what’s on your mind, and testing the message of your next offering.

 To make progress now, ask yourself a smaller question: